 JASO is an anonymously peer reviewed journal.
 There is no Publication Fee (APC).
 A strict quality threshold applies (including the English language), and that we therefore cannot undertake in advance to accept papers or other items offered to us.
 All contributions should be in English.
 Information for contributors is on a separate page linked below.
 Completed submissions should be sent as email attachments to the Editors at: email@example.com.

 Potential book reviewers

 The Editorial team are also seeking students in particular who would like to select a work from a broad range of anthropological texts and write a review of between five hundred and one thousand words in length (1.5-3 pp. preferably towards the lower end of this range).
 In return the reviewer may keep the book (which JASO will usually be able to provide), but we cannot, of course, guarantee acceptance of the review before having seen it.
-If you wish to take a look at the list, please e-mail your request to OUAnthsoc@gmail.com or contact the editor (address above).
+If you wish to take a look at the list, please e-mail your request to OUAnthsoc@gmail.com or contact the editors (address above).
 The final review should be e-mailed to the e-mail address above for articles.
-Robert Parkin (editor), David Zeitlyn (web editor) and the OUAS Committee (editorial board)
+David Zeitlyn, Chihab El-Khachab and Morgan Clarke (editors) and the OUAS Committee (editorial board).